Masud Chowdhury, (816) 235-2432, email@example.com

 Alternate Admission Criteria

-An applicant not meeting the minimum admission requirements, or not having sufficient academic preparation (stated below under prerequisite knowledge) for advanced work in the chosen discipline (s), may be considered for provisional admission by the CSEE Department’s Ph.D. committee if the committee sees high potential for advanced work from the rest of the applicant's credentials.
-Evidence of high potential might be pertinent work experience, published papers or extremely high achievement in related areas.
+An applicant not meeting the minimum admission requirements, or not having sufficient academic preparation (stated above under prerequisite knowledge) for advanced work in the chosen discipline (s), may be considered for provisional admission by the CSEE Departmental Ph.D. committee if the committee sees high potential for advanced work from the rest of the applicant's credentials.
+Evidence of high potential might be pertinent work experience, published papers or extremely high achievements in related areas.
 A student not having an undergraduate degree in electrical and/or computer engineering may be admitted provisionally if the admission committee determines that the student has a strong aptitude for research and is willing to take prerequisite courses as determined by the admission committee based on the student's academic record.

 Core Program Requirements